-For transmission, this field can be either inserted automatically by the Ethernet MAC or supplied by the user, as indicated by a configuration register bit.
+For transmission, this field can be either inserted automatically by the Ethernet MAC or supplied by you, as indicated by a configuration register bit.

 For reception, the incoming FCS value is verified on every frame.
-If an incorrect FCS value is received, the Ethernet MAC indicates to the user that it has received a bad frame.
-The FCS field can either be passed on to the user or be dropped by the Ethernet MAC, as indicated by a configuration register bit.
+If an incorrect FCS value is received, the Ethernet MAC indicates to you that it has received a bad frame.
+The FCS field can either be passed on to you or be dropped by the Ethernet MAC, as indicated by a configuration register bit.